Your browser does not support JavaScript.

 Email

-Roger Van Putten serves as the Associate Superintendent of Business Services for the Placer County Office of Education.
+Roger Van Putten serves as the Associate Superintendent of Business Services for PCOE.
 He brings more than 29 years of experience in school business leadership with the Dry Creek Joint Elementary School District where he held increasing responsible roles and was appointed Chief Business Officer in 2013.
 Under his financial leadership, the district maintained a fiscally sound, transparent and future-focused financial program.

 Mr. Van Putten currently serves on the Finance Subcommittee for the School Insurance Group (SIG) and is a board member of the Schools Reinsurance Group.
 His previous county-wide service includes membership on the Program Business Review Committee and Special Education Funding Committees.